rkrx/php-ioc-contract/README.md

 ### ObjectFactory

 A `ObjectFactory` is mostly useful in common factories to create entities.
+For implementation details, look at the phpdoc-blocks.

 ### InstanceContainer

 A `InstanceContainer` is mostly useful when in subjection to a di-container only a single instance of an object should be used.
-This is slightly different to the use of a singleton-pattern since you can have multiple di-containers with different configurations that may inject different implementations for
+This is slightly different to the use of a singleton-pattern since you can have multiple di-containers with different configurations that may inject different implementations for the provided interfaces.
+For implementation details, look at the phpdoc-blocks.

 ### MethodInvoker

 Invokes a `callable` method, function or closure and resolve the required parameters automatically of not already provided.
-Here is a
+For implementation details, look at the phpdoc-blocks.